 What is FSA (Federal Student Aid) ID?

-As you prepare to fill out the FAFSA ®, one of the first things you need to do is create an FSA ID .
-This is an account username and password for students and parents to access the FAFSA and sign the application electronically.
-It’s also how you log in to certain U.S. Department of Education websites to complete tasks like signing federal student loan documents, completing loan entrance counseling, and enrolling in loan repayment options.
-Because your FSA ID acts as an electronic legal signature, it’s important that you keep your login information in a safe and secure place and not share it with anyone.
+As you prepare to fill out the FAFSA®, one of the first things you need to do is create an FSA ID.
+The FSA ID is a username and password used to complete and sign the FAFSA.
+It’s also your account with the U.S. Department of Education and used to complete online tasks like signing federal student loan documents.
+Because your FSA ID acts as a legal signature, it’s important that you keep your login information in a safe and secure place and not share it with anyone.

 FAQ